+The Getting Ready to Retire

+Guide provides benefit

+eligibility information to assist

-The Getting Ready to Retire Guide provides instructions to assist you with the application process.
-The guide is available at www.varetire.org.
-Forms are available on the website.
+you with the application

+process.
+The guide is available

+at www.varetire.org.
+Forms

+are available on the website.

 Retirement forms are fillable.

-Select the fillable version, complete it online and then print and sign it before submitting.
+Select the fillable version,

+complete it online and then print

+and sign it before submitting.